Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Conclusions

-Second, the choice of a parameterization for the PA creates a lack of flexibility, particularly evident in the cases of the CPL and \lltb mocks, which results in reconstructions that deviate significantly from expectations.
-Such a lack of flexibility also results in error bars that are tighter than those of the GA, due to the fact that the posterior of PA parameters drops sharply moving away from their best fit.
-These issues can in principle be avoided increasing the flexibility of the PA, for example considering higher order redshift terms in \Cref{eq:CPL}.
-However, in realistic situations, one would not know the degree of complexity needed for the reconstruction and we decided here to use a common way to parameterize a redshift trend.
-This stresses even more strongly the advantage of the GA which does not require any a priori assumption to obtain the required level of flexibility.
+Second, the choice of a parameterization for the PA creates a lack of flexibility, which is particularly evident in the cases of the CPL and \lltb mocks.
+This results in reconstructions that deviate significantly from expectations.
+This lack of flexibility also results in error bars that are tighter than those of the GA because the posterior of PA parameters drops sharply moving away from their best fit.
+These issues can in principle be avoided by increasing the flexibility of the PA, for example, considering higher-order redshift terms in \Cref{eq:CPL}.
+However, in realistic situations, the degree of complexity needed for the reconstruction would be unknown, and we decided here to use a common way to parameterize a redshift trend.
+This stresses even more strongly the advantage of the GA, which does not require any a priori assumption to obtain the required level of flexibility.

-Finally, we limited our analysis only to the $\Lambda$CDM, CPL and \lltb as it is currently not feasible to go beyond these models, e.g. by considering extensions such as the Bianchi type-I or back-reaction models, due to the lack of validated codes that would be used to estimate the necessary functions (distances and expansion rates).
-Thus, it is quite difficult to test the response of our null tests to these extensions of the standard cosmological model, but with new developments in theoretical model simulation we could explore them in the future.
+Finally, we limited our analysis to the $\Lambda$CDM, CPL, and \lltb because it is currently not feasible to go beyond these models, for example, by considering extensions such as the Bianchi type-I or back-reaction models.
+We lack validated codes that might be used to estimate the necessary functions (distances and expansion rates).
+It is therefore quite difficult to test the response of our null tests to these extensions of the standard cosmological model, but with new developments in theoretical model simulation, we could explore them in the future.

 In summary, this work highlights the benefits of synergies between the \Euclid BAO survey and external probes in constraining any deviations from the fundamental assumptions of the standard cosmological model.
-In particular, we have demonstrated that such a BAO survey will make it possible to constrain deviations from the Copernican principle, the spatial homogeneity of the Universe and the \lcdm model at an unprecedented level in the near future using both non-parametric and parametrized approaches.
+In particular, we have demonstrated that such a BAO survey will make it possible to constrain deviations from the Copernican principle, the spatial homogeneity of the Universe, and the \lcdm model at an unprecedented level in the near future using both non-parametric and parameterized approaches.